hubiquitus-old/hubiquitus/docs/Readme.md

 ```
 > Note that you need at least v3.2.2

-* To install correctly CoffeeScript you can use `sudo apt-get install coffeescript`
+* To install correctly CoffeeScript you can use `npm install -g coffee-script`

 ###Installation